By Roy Stevenson

 If you’re traveling to English-speaking countries overseas, it pays to spend some time exploring the magazine racks in the local bookstores while you’re there.

 I always make a point of visiting London’s largest bookstores whenever I’m in England, and inevitably I discover several new magazines that will pay off somewhere down the line.
-I especially enjoy roaming London’s Charing Cross Road because the entire street is lined with bookstores.
+I especially enjoy roaming London’s Charing Cross Road because there are two large bookstores with magazine racks.

 I’m not just looking for travel magazines on these quests.
 I have always preached that freelance writers should get their work published in several genres.
-I look for potential magazines in all the genres that interest me.
+So you should look for potential magazines in all the genres that interest you.

 1. Be Proactive.